BowlOfFruits/weather_app/README.md

-# Personal project to learn about APIs and Redis
+# Displays Singapore weather

-Displays Singapore weather taken from data.gov.sg
+Personal project to learn about APIs and Redis